AI by Hand ✍️

-In this Frontier issue, I’m doing something special.
-Instead of sharing worksheets, I’m releasing the Excel Blueprint of the DeepSeek Attention layer, which I originally created while consulting for a company.
+In this issue, I’m releasing the Excel Blueprint of the DeepSeek Attention layer, which I originally created while consulting for a company.

 Why do I call it a blueprint?
 Because its purpose is to help an AI/ML team trace every algorithmic step, verify the math, and translate it into their own codebase using their preferred programming language.